dustinpfister/blog_posts/_posts/vuejs.md

 The vue el option is how to go about setting a mount point for a vue instance.
 In oter words it is the hard coded element in the html that will be the location as to where the vuejs instnace is to redner the html of the vue istance via a template or render function.
 This is the option that I find myself using the most when it comes to this task, but it is also worth mentioning that the mount instance method if a vue instance is how to go about mounting a vue insatnce to html manually.

 ### 2.2 - [method](/2019/05/20/vuejs-method/)

+The method option is how I go about adding methods for a vuejs instance, these methods can eb used as event handlers, or helpers that can be called from other methods, life cycle hooks, render fucntions, and so forth.
+A collection of methods can be made global for all vuejs instances by using passing an object of such methods to the Vue.mixin static method.

 ### 2.2 - [props](/2019/05/19/vuejs-props/)